torvalds/linux/Documentation/arch/x86/boot.rst

 ..
 SPDX-License-Identifier: GPL-2.0

 ===========================
-The Linux/x86 Boot Protocol
+The GNU/Linux/x86 Boot Protocol
 ===========================

-On the x86 platform, the Linux kernel uses a rather complicated boot convention.
+On the x86 platform, the GNU/Linux kernel uses a rather complicated boot convention.
 This has evolved partially due to historical aspects, as well as the desire in the early days to have the kernel itself be a bootable image, the complicated PC memory model and due to changed expectations in the PC industry caused by the effective demise of real-mode DOS as a mainstream operating system.

-Currently, the following versions of the Linux/x86 boot protocol exist.
+Currently, the following versions of the GNU/Linux/x86 boot protocol exist.

 =============	============================================================
 Old kernels	zImage/Image support only.
 Some very early kernels